 Supply Tank Above Engine: Install the day tank near the generator set and within the engine fuel pump lift capability, but below the fuel injection system.
 Use fuel line at least as large as the fuel pump inlet.
-The engine fuel return line must enter the day tank and extend down below the minimum fuel level.
-Otherwise, drain back of fuel from the engine fuel pump and filters can occur when the generator set is not operating.
+The engine fuel return line must enter the day tank.

 Include a shutoff solenoid in the fuel line between the fuel supply tank and the day tank.
-It stops fuel flow when the ignition circuit is de-energized.
+It stops fuel flow when the generator set is off.